alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### Turn on email address check

-To make the recipient confirm their email address before downloading the file, set the `confirm_email_before_download` flag to `True`.
+To make the recipient confirm their email address before downloading the file, set the `confirm_email_before_download` flag to `true`.

 You will not need to do this after 29 March.